pianohacker/quickprom/README.md

 - Automatically summarizes data:
 	- Collapses labels that are shared between samples/series
 	- Only shows date once if it's the same between all series
+	- Truncates seconds and milliseconds if they're zero for all samples
+	- Tries to format all values identically, using the minimum number of digits
 - Supports basic authentication, or automatically using authorization from your CloudFoundry CLI session

 ## Installation